ivangfr/springboot-jpa-studies/README.md

 ## Running tests

-- In a terminal, make sure you are in `springboot-jpa-studies` root folder;
+- In a terminal, make sure you are in the `springboot-jpa-studies` root folder;

 - The commands below will run the test cases of all modules.
 In order to run just the tests of a specific module check the module README;